yegor256/blog/_drafts/_sticky.md

 Technically it works, but stream reading is right inside the constructor, which is [bad practice]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %}).
 [Primary]({% pst 2015/may/2015-05-28-one-primary-constructor %})
-constructors must not do anything else but attribute assignments, while secondary ones may only create new objects.
+constructors must not do anything but attribute assignments, while secondary ones may only create new objects.

 Let's try to refactor and introduce lazy loading: